github/learn.github.com/pages/undoing.markdown

 ### unmodifying files ###

-Now, lets say that we want to completely throw away the changes we made to the README file altogether.  **Be careful - this is almost never a great idea and there is no way to get changes back if you do this!**  Things you commit are almost always recoverable, but if you throw them away before you commit,
+Now, let's say that we want to completely throw away the changes we made to the README file altogether.  **Be careful - this is almost never a great idea and there is no way to get changes back if you do this!**  Things you commit are almost always recoverable, but if you throw them away before you commit,